 British/U.S. Virgin Islands

-Inexpensive flights, numerous activities, warm waters, and a diverse culture make both the U.S. and British Virgin Islands ideal wedding and honeymoon destinations.
+Inexpensive flights, numerous activities, warm waters, and diverse cultures make both the U.S. and British Virgin Islands ideal wedding and honeymoon destinations.
 The U.S. Virgin Islands are especially convenient for U.S. citizens because they don’t require a passport for entry, making it easy for couples and their guests.
 Three separate locations – St. Croix, St. Thomas, and St. John – invite travelers to enjoy exotic island beauty and colonial history.
 As for the British Virgin Islands, a tranquil experience awaits where you’ll enjoy sailing, white-sand beaches, and flavorful Caribbean cuisine.

 Travelers to the Cayman Islands enjoy a choice of three separate islands.
 Wildlife lovers can head to Little Cayman for romantic weddings among amazing ecological diversity.
 If you’re in search of a more cultural experience, visit Grand Cayman to see the historical sites.
 The island in the middle, Cayman Brac, has a little of everything.
 It’s great choice for those who to want to mix scuba diving in with their experience.